Robdel12/homebridge-meross-plug/README.md

 - `npm i -g homebridge-meross-plug` (You may need `sudo` depending on your homebridge setup)
-- Edit your `config.json` to include the plug `name`, `channel`, & `deviceUrl`.
+- Edit your `config.json` to include the plug `name`, `deviceURL`, `hardwareVersion`, `channel`, & `authToken`.

 If you're setting this plug up fresh, make sure you go through the typical meross app for initial setup.
-You will need to know what the plugs IP address is on your network & the channel that plug is running on.
+You will need to know what the plugs IP address is on your network.
+You will also have to get the auth token that the meross mobile app uses in its HTTP request headers, the first number of the hardware version (ex. **1**.0.0), & the channel that plug is running on.
+I used Charles proxy and proxied to my iPhone to sniff the network requests from the app.

+Yep, that's probably fragile and all kinds of bad. #YOLO

 ``` json
 {